Buyer Guides · San Diego · Down Payment Assistance

 Income Limit None

 California-specific veteran loan — separate from the federal VA loan.
-Sometimes offers better rates than standard VA.
-Includes built-in life and disability insurance that the federal VA loan does not.
-Can be used instead of (not in addition to) a VA loan.
+Sometimes offers better rates than standard VA, and includes built-in life and disability insurance that the federal VA loan does not.
+Used instead of (not in addition to) a VA loan.
 Eligibility: active duty 90+ days wartime or 181+ peacetime, honorable discharge.

 Down Payment $0 — 100% financing

-Eligible SD Areas Alpine, Ramona, Valley Center, Julian, Bonsall, Fallbrook (parts)
+Eligible SD Areas Alpine, Ramona, Valley Center, Julian, Bonsall, parts of Fallbrook

-About 77.5% of San Diego County land area is USDA-eligible, but most of the population centers are not.
-This is practical for buyers willing to live in east or north county rural communities.
-Check eligibility at eligibility.sc.egov.usda.gov before getting excited.
+About three-quarters of San Diego County land area is USDA-eligible, but most population centers are excluded.
+Practical for buyers willing to live in east or north county rural communities.
+Verify any specific address before planning around this option.

 Down Payment 3% minimum